forrestjgq/lsp/thread/pwpt/pthread1.md

                 err_abort (status, "Create alarm thread");
         }
     }
 }
 ```

 ### 1.5.4 Summary

 A good way to start thinking about threads is to compare the two asynchronous versions of the alarm program.
-First, in the fork version, each alarm has an independent address space, copied from the main program.
-That means we can put the seconds and message values into local variables-once the child has been created (when fork returns), the parent can change the values without affecting the alarm.
-In the threaded version, on the other hand, all threads share the same address space-so we call **malloc** to create a new structure for each alarm, which is passed to the new thread.
+First, in the `fork` version, each alarm has an independent address space, copied from the main program.
+That means we can put the seconds and message values into local variables-once the child has been created (when `fork` returns), the parent can change the values without affecting the alarm.
+In the threaded version, on the other hand, all threads share the same address space-so we call `malloc` to create a new structure for each alarm, which is passed to the new thread.
 The extra bookkeeping required introduces a little complexity into the threaded version.

-In the version using fork, the main program needs to tell the kernel to free resources used by each child process it creates, by calling **waitpid** or some other member of the wait "family."
-The **alarm\_fork.c** program, for example, calls waitpid in a loop after each command, to collect all child processes that have completed.
-You do not need to wait for a thread unless you need the thread's return value-in **alarm\_thread.c**, for example, each alarm thread detaches itself (at line 6, part 2) so that the resources held by the thread will be returned immediately when it terminates.
+In the version using `fork`, the main program needs to tell the kernel to free resources used by each child process it creates, by calling `waitpid` or some other member of the wait "family."
+The `alarm_fork.c` program, for example, calls `waitpid` in a loop after each command, to collect all child processes that have completed.
+You do not need to wait for a thread unless you need the thread's return value-in `alarm_thread.c`, for example, each alarm thread detaches itself (at line 7, part 2) so that the resources held by the thread will be returned immediately when it terminates.

 In the threaded version, the "primary activities" (sleeping and printing the message) must be coded in a separate routine.
-In **alarm.c** and **alarm\_fork.c**, those activities were performed without a call.
-In simple cases such as our alarm program, it is often easier to understand the program with all code in one place, so that might seem like an advantage for **alarm\_fork.c**.
+In `alarm.c` and `alarm_fork.c`, those activities were performed without a call.
+In simple cases such as our alarm program, it is often easier to understand the program with all code in one place, so that might seem like an advantage for `alarm_fork.c`.
 In more complicated programs, though, it is rare that a program's "primary activities" are so simple that they can be performed in a single routine without resulting in total confusion.

 In a real alarm program, you wouldn't want to create a process for each alarm.
 You might easily have hundreds of alarms active, and the system probably wouldn't let you create that many processes.
 On the other hand, you probably can create hundreds of threads within a process.
 While there is no real need to maintain a stack and thread context for each alarm request, it is a perfectly viable design.

-A more sophisticated version of **alarm\_thread.c** might use only two threads: one to read input from the user, and another to wait for expiration of the next alarm-I'll show that version later, after we've worked through some more basic concepts.
+A more sophisticated version of `alarm_thread.c` might use only two threads: one to read input from the user, and another to wait for expiration of the next alarm-I'll show that version later, after we've worked through some more basic concepts.
 You could do the same thing with two processes, of course, but it would be more cumbersome.
 Passing information between two threads is easy and fast-no shared memory to map, no pipes to read or write, no concerns about whether you are passing addresses that may not mean the same thing in both processes.
 Threads share everything in their address space-any address that's valid in one thread is valid in all threads.